Aerobraking/sonipen/readme.md

 ### Setup everything

-1. Install Node.js.
+1. Install Node.js (tested with version 10.15.0, newer versions may not work because of a node-gyp rebuild error).
 You can get the installer here: https://nodejs.org/en/

 2. Install Supercollider (testet with version 3.9.3).
 You can get the installer here: https://supercollider.github.io/download

 3. Navigate to the /nodejs folder in the command line and run <code>npm install</code>

+4. (You might have to install a current python 2.X version)

 ### Start the project